 Cat adoption is the best route to take if you are looking to add a cat to your family.
 There are many myths that go along with adopting a cat vs. purchasing; I want to try to bust some of those myths to the best of my abilities.
 Post is sponsored by Purina Cat Chow, but all opinions are my own.
-Please see below for additional disclosure.

-Busting Myths About Cat Adoption
+Busting Myths About Adoption – Shelter Cats

 Myth: FIV Positive is An Automatic Death Sentence

 They should be the only cat or live with other FIV positive cats only.
 They should also be an indoor-only cat since FIV is transmitted by deep bite wounds, which typically occur during outdoor brawls.
 Families should prepare for possible extra medical expenses down the road.
 FIV cannot be transmitted to humans.

 Example: Smith is an FIV positive can that we met at the shelter.
 Unfortunately, he’s been there for quite some time due to his status.
 He was as friendly as can be with us, eager to play, curious, and craving attention.

 Myth: There are No Purebred Cats at Shelters